willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-connectors.md

 |[Microsoft Teams Shifts connector for Blue Yonder](#microsoft-teams-shifts-connector-for-blue-yonder)|Use this connector to integrate Shifts with Blue Yonder Workforce Management.
 This connector is hosted and managed by Microsoft.|Prerequisites for setting up a connection: <ul><li>Using the [Shifts connector wizard](shifts-connector-wizard.md#prerequisites) in the Microsoft 365 admin center<br>Before you run the wizard, [remove schedules from existing teams that you want to map](shifts-connector-wizard.md#remove-schedule-entities-from-teams-you-want-to-map).</li><li>Using [PowerShell](shifts-connector-blue-yonder-powershell-setup.md#prerequisites)</li></ul>|
 |[Microsoft Teams Shifts connector for UKG Pro Workforce Management](#microsoft-teams-shifts-connector-for-ukg-pro-workforce-management)|Use this connector to integrate Shifts with UKG Pro Workforce Management (UKG Pro WFM).
 This connector is hosted and managed by Microsoft.|See [Prerequisites and requirements for the Teams Shifts connector for UKG Pro Workforce Management](shifts-connector-ukg-prerequisites.md).|
 |[Reflexis Shifts connector for Microsoft Teams](#reflexis-shifts-connector-for-microsoft-teams)|Use this connector to integrate Shifts with Reflexis Workforce Management.
 This connector is hosted and managed by Zebra. |To learn more, go to <https://connect.zebra.com/microsoft-connectors>.|

-> [!NOTE]
-> You can also create your own custom solution to integrate Shifts with your WFM system using the Microsoft Graph API.
-To learn more, see [Create a custom integration to sync your workforce management system with Shifts](shifts-custom-wfm-integration.md).

 <a name="blue_yonder"> </a>
 ## Microsoft Teams Shifts connector for Blue Yonder